Kofi Sarkodie: Houston Dynamo

 On January 13, 2011, Sarkodie was drafted in the first round (seventh overall) by the Houston Dynamo in the 2011 MLS SuperDraft.
-He made his professional debut on March 25, getting the start in a 1–1 draw with the Seattle Sounders.
+He made his professional debut on March 25, getting the start in a 1–1 draw with Seattle Sounders FC.
 Sarkodie made 7 MLS appearances his rookie season, as well as one appearance in the Open Cup, as the Dynamo finished 2nd in the Eastern Conference.
 However, Sarkodie did not feature in the playoffs as the Dynamo reached MLS Cup 2011.

 During the 2012 season, Sarkodie barely played for the first 6 months, making 2 appearances for 20 minutes total during the first 26 MLS games.
 In August, Sarkodie played well in CONCACAF Champions League play and earned himself more league minutes, making a substitute appearance on September 2 in a 3–1 loss to the Chicago Fire.
 He made his first MLS start of the season four days later in a 1–0 win over Real Salt Lake and started Houston's final 7 MLS games of the season.
 Sarkodie ended the 2012 MLS regular season with 10 appearances and 1 assist, helping the Dynamo finish 5th in the East and qualify for the playoffs.
 On November 11, he scored his first professional goal to help Houston to a 3–1 victory against D.C.
 United in leg 1 of the Eastern Conference Finals.
 Sarkodie started all 6 of Houston's games and scored 1 goal during the 2012 MLS Cup Playoffs, helping the Dynamo reach MLS Cup 2012, where Houston lost to the LA Galaxy for the second straight year, this time by a score of 3–1.
 Sarkodie also made 3 appearances and had 1 assists during the Champions League group stage, helping Houston finish top of their group.